About Time (TV series): Main

-A young and aspiring musical actress with the unfortunate fate of seeing the life spans of other people, including those around her.
+A young and aspiring musial actress with the unfortunate fate of seeing the life spans of other people, including those around her.
 After initially beginning to work for Do-ha as his personal driver in order to remain by his side to extend her life span, she falls in love with him.
-However, she often feels guilty and conflicted of using him for her own benefit, and faces constant harassment from Bae Soo-bong to end their relationship.
+However, she often feels guilty and conflicted about using him for her own benefit, and faces constant harassment from Bae Soo-bong to end their relationship.